ev2900/Flink_Late_Arriving_Date_Event_Order/README.md

 ### Late Events (ie. labeled late by Flink)

-What happens when Flink labels an event as late?
+When Flink labels an event as late, how does it impact downstream calcualtions / logic?

+This depends on

 *This section is under construction*